AutomationWithAnsible/ansible-setup/README.md

 # ansible-setup has moved to https://github.com/ahelal/avm

 This project is no longer being maintained.
-Please usehttps://github.com/ahelal/avm
+Please use [AVM](https://github.com/ahelal/avm)